-Even without Brexit, 60% of species in the UK have been in long-term decline, while 15% are at risk of disappearing from our shores altogether.4 The UK has only 100 harvests left due to dire state of soils caused by intensive agriculture.5 Without urgent climate action, the world will hit 4 degrees warming by the end of the century - with parts of the world rendered uninhabitable.
+Even without Brexit, 60% of species in the UK have been in long-term decline, while 15% are at risk of disappearing from our shores altogether.
+The UK has only 100 harvests left because intensive agriculture has left our soils in a dire state.
+Without urgent climate action, the world will hit at least 4 degrees warming by the end of the century - with parts of the world rendered uninhabitable.

 Rising to these complex and interrelated challenges requires bravery and vision.
 It requires an understanding that the natural world has an intrinsic value in and of itself, as well as being vital to our wellbeing and wealth.
 It requires recognition that there is no sustainable and stable economy until we acknowledge that natural resources are finite.
 It requires a Green Guarantee.